 Professor John Clarkson is Professor of Engineering Design, Director, Cambridge Engineering Design Centre.
 He returned to the Department of Engineering, University of Cambridge, in 1995 following a seven-year spell with PA Consulting Group's Technology Division where he was Manager of the Advanced Process Group.
 He was appointed director of the Engineering Design Centre in 1997 and a University Professor in 2004.
 John is directly involved in the teaching of design at all levels of the undergraduate course.
 At PA John gained wide experience of product development with a particular focus on the design of medical equipment and high-integrity systems, where…

-Alexander joined the Cambridge Engineering Design Centre (EDC) and the CLAHRC CP in December 2009 after completing his PhD in Brunel University, UK.
-His PhD, “Information-Theoretic and Stochastic Methods for Managing the Quality of Service and Satisfaction in Healthcare Systems” proposed the "E-Track NHS" system which looked at the application of real-time Discrete Event Simulation for improving healthcare system performance.
+Dr Alexander Komashie joined the Cambridge Engineering Design Centre (EDC) and the CLAHRC CP in 2009 after completing his PhD in Brunel University, UK.
+His PhD, “Information-Theoretic and Stochastic Methods for Managing the Quality of Service and Satisfaction in Healthcare Systems” proposed the 'E-Track NHS' system which looked at the application of real-time Discrete Event Simulation for improving healthcare system performance.
 He therefore has a keen interest in the use of the systems approach and particularly the modelling and simulation of healthcare systems.
 Alexander is currently in the Patient Safety Theme of CLAHRC East of England.
-His current research project focuses…
+His current research project…

 - Research Fellow Opportunity – Ageing and Multi-Morbidity

 - Senior Research Associate Opportunities in Health Economics and Preference-Based Outcomes Research